getsentry/sentry-docs/docs/learn/quotas.rst

 **[Project] » Project Settings » Inbound Filters** and adding the error message under the **Filter errors by error message** section.

-.. note:: Filter by error message is avaliable only on Large and Enterprise Plans
+.. note:: Filter by error message is available only on Large and Enterprise Plans

 Filter by issue
 ~~~~~~~~~~~~~~~